GUIDELINE for Feline bartonellosis

 Ticks may also act as vectors for transmission among cats, human beings, dogs, and other mammalian hosts: transstadial transmission of B. henselae was demonstrated in Ixodes ricinus (Cottè et al., 2008).

 Persichetti et al. (2016) evaluated PCR positivity to vector-borne pathogens in cats and their ectoparasites and they sequenced B. clarridgeiae in PCR products amplified from DNA extracted from two ticks (one Ixodes ventalloi and one Rhipicephalus sanguineus specimen) but not in the blood of the two cats carrying each of them.
-Similarly, Regier et al. (2017) found B. henselae in Ixodes ricinus ticks collected from one PCR negative cat that was however positive for anti-B. henselae antibodies.
+Similarly, Regier et al. (2017) found B. henselae in Ixodes ricinus ticks collected from one PCR-negative cat that was, however, positive for anti-B. henselae antibodies.
 Whether this observation implies a role for ticks in the transmission of both Bartonella spp. to cats needs to be resolved.

-Mazurek et al. (2019) reported the frequency of the occurrence of Bartonella sppDNA in dogs from households where cats with clinical bartonellosis were kept.
-The presence of DNA with 99–100% compliance of the nucleotide sequence with the sequence of the Bartonella DNA isolated from cats was demonstrated in the body of 10% of tested dogs.
-The results indicated that cats serve as a Bartonella reservoir for dogs, and the dogs can play the same role with regard to humans.
-Furthermore, Mazurek et al. (2020) reported the occurrence of Bartonella spp. in blood by PCR on 672 cats randomly selected from the largest clinics in eastern Poland and a prevalence of 40.48% was found.
-Interestingly, only the B. henselae DNA was detected.
+Mazurek et al. (2019) reported the frequency of the occurrence of Bartonella spp.
+DNA in dogs from households where cats with clinical bartonellosis were kept.
+The presence of DNA with 99–100% nucleotide sequence identity with the sequence of the Bartonella DNA isolated from cats was demonstrated in the body of 10% of tested dogs.
+The results indicated that cats serve as a Bartonella reservoir for dogs, and dogs can play the same role with regard to humans.

 Pathogenesis

+In the infected cat, Bartonella inhabits red blood cells, which are ingested by the flea and survive in its gut.
+Contaminated flea faeces deposited on the skin end up under the cat’s claws following grooming.
+A cat scratch is the common mode of transmission of the organism to other animals, including humans (Chomel et al., 1996).
 Chronic bacteraemia mainly occurs in cats under the age of 2 years (Guptill et al., 2004).
 Young experimentally infected cats maintained relapsing B. henselae or B. clarridgeiae bacteraemia for as long as 454 days (Kordick et al., 1999).
-Immune system avoidance due to its intracellular location, frequent genetic rearrangements and alteration of outer membrane proteins are considered important for the maintenance of persistent bacteraemia.
+Immune system avoidance due to its intracellular location, frequent genetic rearrangements and alteration of outer membrane proteins are considered important for the maintenance of persistent bacteraemia (Diniz et al., 2022).
 The location within erythrocytes and vascular endothelial cells is believed to protect Bartonellae from antimicrobial agents.
-Cats can be re-infected by different strains of Bartonella (Guptill, 2010).
+Cats can be re-infected by different strains of Bartonella (Guptill, 2010; Diniz et al., 2022).

 Immunity